bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 It turns out there is a benchmarking dataset called `gaia-benchmark/GAIA`.
 I really do not have any interest in running the benchmark.
 I look more deeply at the file and it is completely built around these test datasets.
-I could probably modify `run.py` to do what I want; however, there are type Jupyter notebook files I can examine first.
+I could probably modify `run.py` to do what I want; however, there are Jupyter notebook files I can examine first.

 #### Modify the code to run the model locally and use my prompts rather than those from the benchmark